rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

-In Listing 17-5, we begin by calling `page_title` with both of the user-supplied URLs.
+In Listing 17-5, we begin by calling `page_title` for each of the user-supplied URLs.
 We save the futures produced by calling `page_title` as `title_fut_1` and `title_fut_2`.
 Remember, these don’t do anything yet, because futures are lazy, and we have not yet awaited them.
 Then we pass the futures to `trpl::race`,